minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 Remember to finish Part I before moving on to Part II.
 Part II is arguably more fun, but it is essential to develop large programs in manageable stages.

-[^2]: In each case these interpretations are the easiest way to handle the situation, and your program will probably do the right thing even if you don't thing about these in detail.
+[^2]: In each case these interpretations are the easiest way to handle the situation, and your program will probably do the right thing even if you don't think about these in detail.

 ## Part II -- Adding graphics